SaxySam/Git_Instructions/README.md

 This will rename the current origin branch.

-* For example, if the url in the first step is a GitHub url (meaning that the repo) is being hosted on GitHub, running `git remote rename origin GitHub` will rename the origin branch to GitHub, indicating where it is being hosted.
+* For example, if the URL in the first step is a GitHub URL (meaning that the repo is being hosted on GitHub), running `git remote rename origin GitHub` will rename the origin branch to GitHub, indicating where it is being hosted.

 ```bash
 git remote add [New Repository Host] <new repository url>